mbquresh/carscraper/README.md

 # Car Scraper

 This Python script allows you to scrape various car listing websites to find a specific car model based on user preferences such as mileage and color.
 It sends email notifications when a matching car is found.
+*Code is just experimental that I made up with help from chatgpt.
+It runs, but it looks like the websites clearly hate scrapers and don't allow it to work.
+Will have to think of a workaround.

 ## Setup